What is Mean Kinetic Temperature in basic language?

 Excel formula in the above step is

-The denominator is Delta H divided by Gas Constant.
+The numerator is Delta H divided by Gas Constant.

 Excel calculation method: